 - Your domain gets replaced with the link shortening tool’s domain

-- The permalink (or slug) gets replaced with a string of numbers and letters
+- The permalink (aka slug) gets replaced with a string of numbers and letters

-For example, using bit.ly’s link shortening tool would take the domain drinklab.co/best-coupe-glasses and replace it with bit.ly/ef9lpk7.
+For example, using bit.ly’s link shortening tool would take the domain:

 So, it’s shorter but still cumbersome to say and difficult to remember.
 Looking at that link, you can’t tell whether it’s monetized either.

 The workaround is using a custom domain to leverage some brand equity.
-For example, CoSchedule’s Twitter feed uses mz.cm/3eKDzck as its homepage link.
+For example, CoSchedule’s Twitter feed uses cos.sc/3kRNwJr as its homepage link.

 But, it’s still an extra redirection.

-So, if you’re using a link shortener with your Amazon affiliate links (amzn.to), it gets visitors to their destination URL slower.
+Also, if you’re using a link shortener with your Amazon affiliate links (i.e., amzn.to), it gets visitors to their destination URL slower.
 You can see a shortened Amazon link has an extra redirect when testing with Wheregoes.com:

 A URL of any length posted to Twitter will be altered to 23 characters.

-URL shorteners shorten your link.
+Takeaway: The difference is URL shorteners shorten your link.
 Cloaking was designed to show search engines one thing while your website visitors saw another.
 Both use redirects to “forward” the person clicking to another URL destination.